40th Helicopter Squadron

+The 40th Helicopter Squadron is a missile support unit of the United States Air Force assigned to the 582d Helicopter Group in support of the 341st Missile Wing located at Malmstrom Air Force Base, Montana.
+The unit is tasked with flight operations in support of the operation and security of Malmstrom's intercontinental ballistic missile complex as well as search and rescue missions.
+The unit operates the Boeing MH-139A Grey Wolf helicopter.

-The 40th Helicopter Squadron is a missile support unit of the United States Air Force.
-As the 40th Aerospace Rescue and Recovery Squadron it was a helicopter combat search and rescue squadron (CSAR) of the USAF during the Vietnam War.
+As the 40th Aerospace Rescue and Recovery Squadron it was a helicopter combat search and rescue squadron during the Vietnam War.

 History

+Vietnam War

-The squadron was activated as the 40th Aerospace Rescue and Recovery Squadron at Udorn Royal Thai Air Force Base in March 1968 with Sikorsky HH-3s which were nicknamed "Nitnoy."
-Later Sikorsky HH-53s arrived and these were nicknamed "BUFF."
+The squadron was activated as the 40th Aerospace Rescue and Recovery Squadron at Udorn Royal Thai Air Force Base in March 1968 with Sikorsky HH-3 Jolly Green Giants which were nicknamed "Nitnoy."
+Later Sikorsky HH-53 Super Jollys arrived and these were nicknamed "BUFF."

 In March 1968, Detachment 2 of the 37th Aerospace Rescue and Recovery Squadron at Udorn RTAFB operating HH-3s and HH-53Bs, was transferred to the 40th ARRS.

 The 40th moved to Nakhon Phanom Royal Thai Air Force Base on 21 July 1971.

-20 August 1972, the local base rescue detachments of the 3d Aerospace Rescue and Recovery Group each operating 2 HH-43s were transferred to the 40th ARRS, comprising:
+20 August 1972, the local base rescue detachments of the 3d Aerospace Rescue and Recovery Group each operating 2 Kaman HH-43 Huskies were transferred to the 40th, comprising: